Magnificent architecture and charitable wine in Würzburg

 Direction

 If you haven't already done so, why not take the opportunity to try the famous Franconian wine?
-Goethe once wrote: "No other wine will taste good to me, and I'm weary when my usual favourite potion fails me."
+Goethe himself wrote: "No other wine will taste good to me, and I'm weary when my usual favourite potion fails me."

 The vinotheque in the Rosenbachpalais on the north side of Residenzplatz serves the wines of the Staatlicher Hofkeller.
 Incidentally, it has never been privately owned, but has been in the hands of the respective state without interruption.
 Today, the Free State of Bavaria is the owner of the Hofkeller.